-Salmon jerky is an excellent gluten-free snack substitute to more traditional jerkies.
+When made with gluten-free soy sauce, salmon jerky is an excellent gluten-free snack substitute for more traditional jerkies.
 And it’s not just good for you — it doesn’t compromise on flavor, either.

 People make salmon jerky by first cutting or grinding up fresh salmon (sometimes including the bones), then spreading the meat out on mats to brine, marinate and dry.
 Then, they smoke the salmon over beechwood to perfection.

 The marinade usually contains soy sauce, apple cider vinegar, black pepper, salt, garlic and other delicious ingredients, depending on the desired flavor.

 Dehydrated and seasoned salmon packs a rich, salty, sweet and smoky taste — and several nutritional benefits.
 Intrigued?
 Read on to learn more about Japanese jerky.